 - Provide one week’s full rent in advance plus any pro rata rent

-You will then be given the keys and emailed a copy of your Tenancy Agreement, sign-up document, affordability and pre-tenancy checks.
-Your rent card will follow within seven days, and a Welcome Visit from your Neighbourhood Coordinator will be arranged within four weeks of you moving into your new home.
+You will then be given the keys and emailed a copy of your signed Tenancy Agreement and other sign-up documents.
+Your rent card will follow within seven days, and a Welcome Visit from your Tenancy or Support Coordinator will be arranged within four weeks of you moving into your new home.

 Your new Tenancy Agreement and the information provided in your tenancy sign-up email will explain your obligations as well as ours about the use, repair and maintenance of your home.
 Download the document called ‘What you should expect from your new home’ from the Supporting Documents section of this page to find out more.

 Gas and electrical checks

 Moving out of your home

 Ending your tenancy with Greenfields is very simple.
 Please find out how to do it by contacting us or reading the Ending Your Tenancy with Greenfields leaflet in the supporting documents section on this page.
 Please note:

 - If a tenant goes into a care home, the 4-week notice period will start from the date they become a permanent resident and once we have received confirmation in writing from a representative at the home.
-To discuss this further, please contact your Neighbourhood Coordinator
+To discuss this further, please contact your Tenancy Coordinator

 We wish you a very happy start in your new home.